limehome/bq-schema/README.md

 If you have already tables created in your account, you can use the convert-table script to create a schema.

+*Note*: The script produces a file which is meant to be a starting point.
+You will most likely have to add some imports yourself!

 3. Create your table

 **Hint:**